 - Some may cause allergic or hypersensitivity reactions

-- Certain aids (e.g., hydrophobic lubricants) may interfere with drug release
+- Certain aids, such as hydrophobic lubricants, may interfere with drug release

-- Regulatory approval required for all aids used in drug formulations
+- Regulatory approval is required for all aids used in formulations

-- Incorrect selection or concentration can negatively affect drug stability
+- Incorrect selection or concentration can affect drug stability

 - Additional cost is added to the formulation